UPPMAX/uppmax_intro_day_1/docs/sessions/login.md

     These answers can be found at <https://docs.uppmax.uu.se/getting_started/login_rackham/>.

-- The documentation of how to log in to Rackham states: 'After loggin in, one is on a login node'.
+- The documentation of how to log in to Rackham states: 'After logging in, one is on a login node'.
   Where it is described what a login node?

 ???- question "Answer"